Reliable Actors with Retry Orchestration: Container Shipping Application

-The high level software components of the application are shown in \autoref{fig:reefer-architecture}.
+The high level software components of the application are shown in \autoref{fig:shipping-architecture}.
 The \prg{BrowserUI} is implemented with Angular and is used to visualize application behavior and provide an easy interface for controlling the simulators that drive it.
 The \prg{WebAPI} is a stateless service that provides the application interface.
 It receives updates from stateful actor components and pushes that information in real time to \prg{BrowserUI}.
 The \prg{Order} actor implements order logic and maintains persistent state for a single order.
 An order actor instance is instantiated on an order creation request and its state is removed upon arrival at its destination port.
 The \prg{Voyage} actor implements voyage logic and maintains the persistent state for a single voyage.
 A voyage actor instance is instantiated on its first order or on departure if empty.
 Its state is removed upon arrival.
-The \prg{Depot} actor implements reefer management logic and manages the reefer inventory for a port.
-Reefer data includes references to its owning order and voyage.
-The \prg{AnomalyRouter} is a singleton actor that maintains a mapping of reefer locations that enables it to route reefer anomaly events to the appropriate depot or voyage actor.
-There are also singleton \prg{OrderManager}, \prg{VoyageManager}, and \prg{DepotManager} actors that manage global state and track statistics.
+The \prg{Depot} actor implements container management logic and manages the container inventory for a port.
+Container data includes references to its owning order and voyage.
+The \prg{AnomalyRouter} is a singleton actor that maintains a mapping of container locations that enables it to route container anomaly events to the appropriate depot or voyage actor.
+There are also singleton \prg{OrderManager}, \prg{VoyageManager}, and \prg{DepotManager} actors that manage global state and track statistics. \autoref{fig:shipping-deployment} illustrates the intended production deployment of the application with replicated instances of each component to support failover and scale out.
+The \prg{Order}, \prg{Voyage}, and \prg{Depot} actor types are configured to be hosted on the ``Actors Server'' while the other actor types are hosted on the ``Singletons Server''; this enables these two actor-hosting components to be scaled independently.

-\autoref{fig:mesh} illustrates how the application would be deployed in production with \prg{Order}, \prg{Voyage}, and \prg{Depot} actors running in multiple processes to support failover and scale out.
-If a process fails, its actors can be quickly re-activated in another process that supports the same actor type.
-The stateless \prg{WebAPI} service can also be replicated for redundancy and increased capacity.

-Reefer application components are driven by events including: order creation requests, voyage position changes, and reefer container anomalies.
+Container application components are driven by events including: order creation requests, voyage position changes, and container anomalies.
 Custom event simulators have been developed to automatically generate load to stress both the application and KAR.
 The simulators maintain no application state.
 They interface with the WebAPI and relevant actors.
 Simulated voyage fill target, order generation rate, and anomaly rate are controlled through \prg{BrowserUI}.